google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 # The Lab

 <!--
-In this lab we'll get a brief introduction to tensors and operators.
+In this lab you'll get a brief introduction to tensors and operators.
 The goal is to get you familiar with working with the core objects of TensorFlow.
-Soon we will using higher-level APIs such as `Estimator` and `Keras`.
-The `Tensor` objects themselves are exposed in these higher-level APIs though, so it is a good idea to at least be familiar with them.
+Soon we will be using higher-level APIs.
+The `Tensor` objects themselves are sometimes exposed in these higher-level APIs though, so it is a good idea to at least be familiar with them.
 -->